kencormican/milestoneProjectTwo/READMe.md

 ### Content

--   All content was either written by the developer or open source data sets rendered to the Web page via the Google Charts and geoHive API calls.
+-   All content was either written by the developer or derived from open source data sets rendered to the Web page via the Google Charts and geoHive API calls.

 ### Media